OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Program Design
 --------------

 We build on the design of the original authors (`codes <https://github.com/restudToolbox/package/tree/master/forensics>`_).
 We maintain a pure Python implementation with a focus on readability and a scalar and parallel Fortran implementation to address any performance constraints.
 We keep the structure of the Python and Fortran implementation aligned as much as possible.
+This includes the naming and interface design of the subroutines and functions for example.

 Test Battery
 ------------